Water Around Your Furnace in the Summer — Indianapolis Guide

 1. Shut Off System

-Look for shutoff switch, which looks like a light switch next to the furnace and coil, and switch it off.
+Look for the shutoff switch (which looks like a light switch) next to the furnace and coil, and turn it off.
 If you cannot find this, shut off the system at the breaker.

 2. Clean Up Water Quickly